Update: The Nets have traded Kyrie Irving to the Dallas Mavericks, ending this latest saga.

-What started as a small rumor that felt like a minute possibility surrounding Kyrie Irving and the Lakers has blossomed into something much bigger and a far greater reality.
+What started as a small rumor that felt like a minute possibility surrounding Kyrie Irving and the Lakers blossomed into something much bigger and a far greater reality over the course of the summer, and may continue into the Feb.
+9 NBA trade deadline.

 Initially, a report in late June linked Kyrie Irving to the Lakers in free agency and served as the first rumblings of trouble in the waters in Brooklyn.
 Irving himself turned everything on its head by going from a passing bystander to an active participant in finding a new team this offseason.